XMLSpy XQuery Editing Features:

 XQuery Entry Helpers

 The XQuery editor provides context-sensitive entry helpers in drop-down menus that open as you type.
-Entry helpers are also listed in three entry helper windows.
+Entry helpers are also listed in three entry helper windows, as shown in the screenshot above.
 The color of items in the three Entry Helpers are different and correspond to the syntax coloring used in the text for easy reference.